afloresep/afloresep.github.io/_pages/about.md

 In addition to my primary research, I am also exploring algorithms, data structures, and computer vision, aiming to expand my skill set and apply these concepts to various challenges in my field.
 This site serves as a platform to document my coursework, projects, and reflections as I navigate my academic and professional journey

-Also, Someone once told me that in order to think, you have to write.
+Also, someone once told me that in order to think, you have to write.
 So here’s my attempt.

 ### Coursework
 This section tracks the classes I’m currently taking or have completed, both through formal University courses and self-study.
 I’ll create subpages for individual courses or topics.